okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-global-enduser/index.md

 > * You can expand Okta rate limits upon request.
 To learn how, see [Request exceptions](/docs/reference/rl-best-practices/#request-exceptions) and [DynamicScale rate limits](/docs/reference/rl-dynamic-scale/).
 >

 See the following list of **per-minute** limits.
-If an endpoint is not in this list, you can review it using the Admin Console, in the Rate limit dashboard's APIs table.
+If an endpoint is not in this list, you can review it using the Admin Console, in the rate limit dashboard's APIs table.
 See [APIs table](/docs/reference/rl-dashboard/#apis-table).

 | Action and Okta API Endpoint                                                                                           | Developer (free) | Developer (paid) | One App | Enterprise | Workforce Identity    |
 | ---------------------------------------------------------------------------------------------------------------------- | ----------------: | ----------------: | -------: | ----------: | ---------------------: |